-Dogs love spending time outside, but without a fenced in yard or electric dog fence, owners will need outdoor dog kennels to keep their canines safe and secure.
+Dogs love spending time outside, but without a fenced-in backyard or electric dog fence, owners will need outdoor dog kennels to keep their canines safe and secure.

-We’ll be detailing the key features to consider when selecting an outdoor dog kennel, as well as recommending top picks.
+We’ll be detailing the key features to consider when selecting an outdoor dog kennel, as well as recommending our top picks below.

 Outdoor Dog Kennels: Factors to Consider